-Included with the owner's pack of this appliance is a can of Stove-Brite® paint.
+If touch-up is needed use Stove-Brite® metallic black paint.
 To touch up nicks or dulled paint, apply the paint while the appliance is cool.
-Sand rusted or damaged areas before preparation (use 120-grit sandpaper).
+Sand rusted or damaged areas before preparation (use 120 grit sandpaper).
 Clean and dry the area to prepare the surface.
 Wait at least one hour before starting the appliance.
-The touched up area will appear darker than the surrounding paint until it cures from heat.
+The touched-up area will appear darker than the surrounding paint until it cures from heat.
 Curing will give off some fumes while curing - open windows to ventilate.